Economy of Iraq: COVID-19 pandemic

+Iraq's economy contracted by nearly 10% in 2020 due to a severe "triple shocks" resulting from the COVID-19 pandemic, a historic collapse in global oil prices and intense domestic political instability.
+As a nation whereby the oil sector accounts for over 90% of government revenue and 55% of total Gross Domestic Product (GDP), the global lockdown directly choked Iraq's primary financial lifeline.
+The World Bank estimated that the economic shocks threatened to push up to 5.5 million more Iraqis below the poverty line.

 Primary sectors

 Agriculture

 Agriculture contributes just 3.3% to the gross national product but employs a fifth of the labor force.

 Historically, 50 to 60 per cent of Iraq's arable land was under cultivation.
+The Agrarian Reform Law of 1970 was enacted by the Ba'ath Party to reduce ownership limits, removed land control from traditional rural elites and redistributed agricultural property to peasant families and cooperatives.
+The Baʿathist government initially encouraged public ownership and established agricultural cooperatives and collective farms, but in 1981, the government abolished its collective farming program due to inefficiencies.
+After 1983, the government privatized state-owned land, with no limit on the size of holdings, and from 1987, sold or leased all state farms.

+The main crops grown in Iraq are barley, wheat, rice, vegetables, corn (maize), millet, sugarcane, sugar beets, oil seeds, fruit, fodder, tobacco and cotton.
+Yields vary considerably from year to year, especially in areas of rain-fed cultivation.
+Date palm production was seriously damaged during the numerous wars and only returned to pre-war levels in the early 21st century.
+Animal husbandry are widely practiced, particularly among the Kurds in the northeast, and livestock products, notably milk, meat, hides, and wool, are vital to the agricultural sector.

 Under the UN Oil for Food program, Iraq imported large quantities of grains, meat, poultry, and dairy products.
-In 1981, the government abolished its collective farming program.
 During the Gulf War, Iraqi agriculture was disrupted physically and suffered from economic sanctions imposed by the United Nations.
 Imports were curtailed, petroleum exports were cut off and agricultural production with potential military application was halted.
 The Iraqi government responded by monopolizing grain and oilseed marketing, imposing production quotas, and instituting a Public Distribution System for basic foodstuffs.
 By mid-1991, the government supplied a "basket" of foodstuffs that provided about one-third of the caloric daily requirement and cost consumers about five percent of its market value.
 With subsidies for agricultural inputs diminished, the government's prices failed to cover their costs.
 Tax on agricultural production reached 20 to 35 percent by the mid-1990s.
 In October 1991 the Baghdad regime withdrew personnel from the northern region controlled by two Kurdish parties.
 Kurdistan Region was described as "... a market economy essentially left alone by a fragile governing structure, but heavily influenced by substantial international humanitarian aid flows."